Required

 What is a Protective Order?

 An injunction is a court order, which requires a particular person to continue or stop doing a specific action.
-A protective order, sometimes called a restraining order, is a type of civil injunction intended to guard against or prevent further abuse or violence by a particular person called the respondent.
+A protective order, sometimes called a restraining order or Injunction, is a type of civil Order intended to guard against or prevent further abuse or violence by a particular person called the respondent.

 Florida has five main types of protective orders–domestic violence, sexual violence, dating violence, stalking, and repeat violence.
 The requirements for obtaining an injunction for protection varies depending on the petitioner’s relationship with the respondent and the nature of the threat.